Clinical scientists working in cardiac science perform a variety of technical and medical diagnostic procedures to assess patients' cardiac function

 Income figures are intended as a guide only.

-You'll usually work a 37.5 hour week, which may include shift work.
-It's possible to work part time after completing your training.
+You'll usually work a 37.5 hour week, which may include shift/on-call work.

 What to expect

-If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training leading to a BSc (Hons) Healthcare Science in cardiac physiology.
-After graduation you can apply to enter the NHS in a healthcare science practitioner role.
-It may be possible later on to apply for the STP, which offers pay on a higher scale and more opportunities for career progression.
-There are certain rules in place if you wish to apply for in-service entry.
+If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training that leads to a BSc Hons Healthcare Science in cardiac physiology.
+Courses are full time (usually three years) and include at least 50 weeks of workplace-based training in the NHS.
+After graduation you can apply to enter the NHS in a healthcare science practitioner role or choose to apply for the STP.

 You'll need to have:

-- strong interpersonal and communication skills, as this role involves direct contact with patients
+- excellent interpersonal and communication skills, as this role involves direct contact with patients

-- good team-working skills, as you'll be working within a multidisciplinary team of healthcare professionals
+- strong teamworking skills, as you'll be working within a multidisciplinary team, including doctors and other healthcare professionals

-- strong leadership skills, to progress into a senior role
+- the skills to lead and motivate others and to progress into a senior role

 Entry on to the STP is competitive, so to improve your chances try and get some work experience in a healthcare setting.